MeTheGreat1474/E-Gringotts-Front-end/README.md

 <p align=”center”>
 <img src="/public/images/wallpaperflare-cropped.jpg">
 </p>
-Within the enchanted corridors of Diagon Alley and beyond, the absence of a digital banking solution tailored to the needs of Wizards and Witches has been keenly felt.
-Enlist yourself into our Magical Banking Website themed around the mystifying universe of the Wizarding World and expose yourself to the wonders of Muggle's Magic called the Internet.<br></br>
+Within the enchanted universe of Wizarding World and beyond, the absence of a digital banking solution tailored to the needs of Wizards and Witches has been keenly felt.
+Enlist yourself into our Magical Banking Website themed around the mystifying universe of the Harry Potter and expose yourself to the wonders of Muggle's Magic called the Internet.<br></br>

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project front-end was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts